MuskanSingh-v/DATA-SCIENCE/README.md

 THIS IS LEARNT FROM INTERNSHALA

-since data science is part of machine learning so i would suggest go for full machine learning as well .
+since data science is part of machine learning so i would suggest go for full machine learning as well.

-DO PRACTICE .
+DO PRACTICE